Login

 This form does not yet contain any fields.

-Welcome!The Place of Lewis Carroll in Children's Literature is now available
+Welcome!The Place of Lewis Carroll in Children's Literature by Jan Susina (Routledge, 2009)

-The Ghost of the Talking Cricket* is Jan Susina's website about children's literature.
+The Ghost of the Talking Cricket* is Jan Susina's website.
 Susina is a professor of

 Research areas that Susina has worked in include: